 By Richard Page-Jones

-The docks hold large numbers of fish and crayfish that provide ample food for herons and grebes while the reeds and aquatic plans prove attractive to Tufted Duck, Swan, Moorhen
+The docks hold large numbers of fish and crayfish that provide ample food for herons and grebes, while the reeds and aquatic plants prove attractive to Tufted Duck, Swan, Moorhen

 Smaller birds arrive in the summer such as chattering Reed Warbler, Chiffchaff and passing Whitethroat.
 There is also a very special visitor to Surrey Water.
-The rafts provided by CGS funding have brought the wonderful Common Tern back to Rotherhithe.
+The rafts provided by Cleaner Greener Safer funding have brought the wonderful Common Tern back to Rotherhithe.

-The river is now one the cleanest in any capital city in Europe and the increasing number of fish attract Seals, that are occasionally seen by the lucky and the keen-eyed.
-A large population of Cormorant regularly hang out their wings from perches on the river bank and huge number of gulls – mainly Black-Headed Gull form noisy rafts on the water.
-There is also a wonderful urban adaptor that nests in the pipes in the bank by the Old Salt Quay.
+The river is now one the cleanest of any capital city in Europe and the increasing number of fish attract Seals which are occasionally seen by the lucky and the keen-eyed.
+A large population of Cormorant regularly hang out their wings from perches on the river bank and huge number of gulls – mainly Black-Headed Gulls form noisy rafts on the water.
+There is also a wonderful urban adaptor which nests in the pipes in the bank by the Old Salt Quay.

-Sand Martin, as their name suggest normally nest in steep sandy river banks, so it is a great
+Sand Martin, as their name suggests normally nest in steep sandy river banks, so it is a great

 sight to see them elegantly gliding past the entrance to Surrey Water to their nesting sites in the river bank.
-And also, on the Surrey Water gas holder the fastest animal on the planet, the Peregrine Falcon, often perches eyeing up its favourite prey; pigeon and duck.
+On the Surrey Water gas holder the fastest animal on the planet, the Peregrine Falcon, perches, eyeing up its favourite prey: pigeon and duck.

-Stave Hill and Russia Dock Woodland contains a marvellous collection of native plants that
+Stave Hill and Russia Dock Woodland contain a marvellous collection of native plants that

 attract many insects including beautiful Dragon Fly and Butterfly, which in turn provide food for an excellent bird population.